di-ninja/di-ninja/readme.md

 #### 5.18 ruleCache
 type: **boolean** (default true)
-Enable cache for built rules, optimizing the future calls of "di.get()".
+Enable cache for built rules, optimizing the future calls of `di.get()`.
-You can set it to false when you have rules dynamically modified after some "di.get()" calls.
+You can set it to false when you have rules dynamically modified after some `di.get()` calls.
 ```javascript
 di.config('ruleCache', false)